zhan-gao/convex_prog_in_econometrics/README.md

 # Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators

-This repository host code for methods mentioned in the paper *Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators* by Zhan Gao and Zhentao Shi and replication of the simulation results.
+This repository hosts the code for the methods featured in *Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators* by Zhan Gao and Zhentao Shi.

-One can easily use the `master.R` file to replicate the simulation studies.
+All simulation results in the paper are replicable using the `master.R` file in this repository.